Blog

 Q. Can I participate as just a vocalist?

-Q. Is it okay to go alone?
+Q. Is it OK to go alone?

-Sessions have no "failure."
+Sessions have no "failures."

 ページトップへ戻る